MiHHuynh/word-frequency-analysis/README.md

 ]
 ```

 * a list of stop words. `stop_words_nltk.txt` was sourced from [a Gist for English stopwords from NLTK](https://gist.github.com/sebleier/554280).
 It has been manually edited by me to be less restrictive. `stop_words.txt` was sourced from [Rank.nl's English stop words list](https://www.ranks.nl/stopwords).
-I've included both for posterity, but the solution uses my edited version of `stop_words_nltk.txt`.
+I've included both for reference.
+The solution uses my own edited list of stop words, manually picked after running the program to get some results.
+It is named `stop_words_short.txt`.

 ### Installing